joserobleda/gb-code-challenge/README.md

     Load the views, templates, models and collections on demand, reducing first page load
     Improves code readability and maintenance
+    Better test by testing each piece in a separate context

+* Minify the files

 * Consider use [Marionette](https://github.com/marionettejs/backbone.marionette)